Hello12a/ostep-projects/initial-utilities/README.md

 Note that you should *not* add a newline (\\n) character to the printf(), because that would be changing the output of the file to have extra newlines.
-Just print the exact contents of the read-in buffer (which, of course, many include a newline).
+Just print the exact contents of the read-in buffer (which, of course, may include a newline).

 Finally, when you are done reading and printing, use **fclose()** to close the file (thus indicating you no longer need to read from it).